Apicurio/oai-ts-core/README.md

 release of the library.

 #### Publish to npmjs.com
-Once everything has been packaged, you can simply use npm to publish the result into npmjs.com:
+Once everything has been packaged, you can simply use yarn/npm to publish the result into npmjs.com:

 ```
-npm publish ./dist
+yarn publish ./dist
 ```

 #### Tag the Release in Git